 The Godfather: The aging patriarch of an organized crime dynasty transfers control of his clandestine empire to his reluctant son.

 Titanic: Two star-crossed lovers fall in love aboard the R.M.S.
-Titanic and struggle to keep their relationship afloat as the doomed ship sinks into the Atlantic Ocean.
+Titanic and struggle to keep their relationship afloat as the doomed ship sinks into the Atlantic.

-Part of our free TV Writing and Development masterclass includes the logline formula.
+Part of our free TV Writing and Development masterclass includes a logline formula.
 Get familiar with the formula watching the video above.